sharonsheah/dapp-uni-blockchain-developer-bootcamp/README.md

 # About

-This is a decentralised exchange dapp project containing Ethereum smart contracts written in Solidity and a frontend build with React.
+This project contains a decentralised exchange dapp and an ERC-20 token.
+This dapp is created with Ethereum smart contracts written in Solidity and a frontend build with React.

+Smart Contracts:
+- Token
+- Exchange

+Technologies/Frameworks/Libraries used:
+- Truffle
+- Ganache
+- Metamask
+- React
+- Redux
+- Bootstrap
+- Apex charts
+- Lo dash
+-

+Languages used:
+- Javascript
+- Solidity

 # Getting Started with Create React App